State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 On Monday, Sept.
 29, the 738 cases were fewest since June 2 when there were 617 additional infections.
 Then, they increased to 3,266 on Tuesday, Sept.
 30.

 On the Treasure Coast, St. Lucie rose by 7 to 330, Martin increased by 1 to 164 and Indian River declined from 123 to 122.
-Okeechobee went up by 1 death with its first two fatalities on July 25.
+Okeechobee reported a 29-year-old woman died, the youngest in the county (previous was a 30-year-old man) to rise to 38 with its first two fatalities on July 25.

 Broward didn't change for the second day in a row and Miami-Dade rose by 12.